bpartridge/jucebouncer/README.md

 ## API

-`GET /test.html` for an interactive demo using Javascript.
+`GET /index.html` or `GET /` for an interactive demo using Javascript.

 `GET /list.json` to list the names of all plugin parameters that can be modified.
 Each of these is normalized to a floating-point value between 0 and 1.

-`POST /render.wav` to render and download a WAV sound file corresponding to JSON content provided in the POST data.
+`GET /render.wav` to render and download a WAV sound file corresponding to the *entire* query string decoded and parsed as JSON.
+For instance, `GET /render.wav?{%22foo%22:%22bar%22}` will be parsed as `{"foo": "bar"}`.
 See AudioRequestParameters in [main.cpp](src/main.cpp) for more details about what parameters are accepted.
-Note that you can force this endpoint to emit JSON as above by setting .
+Note that you can force this endpoint to emit JSON as above by setting `{'listParameters':true}`.

-`{'listParameters':true}`.
+`POST /render.wav` to render and download a WAV sound file corresponding to JSON content provided in the POST data, with the same semantics as the GET method.

 The following CURL commands demonstrate the functionality, assuming the service is running on port 8080: